OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 </script>
 ~~~

+At first, you might think that `0.3` is a pretty small value for a translation.
+At a second glance, you might wonder ... `0.2` what?
+O.2 meters?
+0.2 miles?
+0.2 pixel?
+For each value to make sense, you need to understand how they relate to their grid: the coordinate systems.
+In our case, we map our screen in [-1, 1].
+This means that if we don't play with depth (z=0), then (-1,-1) will be our bottom left corner  of the screen, and (1,1) the top right corner.

 ## The fragment shader

 Well, it's time now to apply all we learned to the fragment shader.
 Different aim, similar tools.
 We'll have similar fragment shader code in HTML, so to use it, we need to change (again) the second function.
 Now it'll be `func_2ter_createBothShadersFromHTML();`.
 Speaking about shader code in the HTML, we need to create a similar holding place in the HTML file for this shader.
 And last, the fragment shader needs to output a color (the one of the pixel), which is represented by the output variable `gl_FragColor`.
-We'll just maximize all its proprieties (red, blue, green, alpha / transparency) to keep our triangle white.
+It is a vector of 4 dimensions (red, blue, green, alpha / transparency) with values between 0 and 1.
+In order to get keep our white triangle, we'll maximise each value.

 ~~~
 <script id="fshader" type="x-shader/x-fragment">